ghostkcleung/tft_framework/tft_framework/src/BmFont.md

 - Textures: Must select "tga - Targa"
 - Compressior: Must select "none"

 Then select characters those you need.
 Usually we select all of the page of "000000 Latin".
 Save the bitmap font.
 For this example, we name it as "64_Noto_Sans_TC".
-You will get the file "64_Noto_Sans_TC.fnt", "64_Noto_Sans_TC_0.tga", "64_Noto_Sans_TC_1.tga" ...
+You will get the files "64_Noto_Sans_TC.fnt", "64_Noto_Sans_TC_0.tga", "64_Noto_Sans_TC_1.tga" ...

 Inside the tga file, there is informations of the chars those you saved.
 It is plain text file.